plan-systems/design-docs/README.md

         Subs       []*Block
     }
     ```
+- Importantly, each `plan.Block` instance is [self-describing](https://multiformats.io/) and can embed sub-blocks.
+Because each element is accompanied by a label, codec description, or additional sub-blocks, `plan.Block` has the _simplicity and flexibility_ of JSON but with the _efficiency and compactness_ of binary serialization.
+This means any hierarchy of information and content can be structured dynamically, and each element contains enough meta information to allow it to be safely analyzed and processed further.
 - As with most public data structures in PLAN, `plan.Block` is specified using [Protobufs](https://developers.google.com/protocol-buffers).
 This means boilerplate serialization and network handling code can be [trivially generated](https://github.com/plan-tools/plan-protobufs) for most major languages and environments, including C, C++, Objective-C, Swift, C#, Go, Java, JavaScript, Python, and Ruby.
 Not bad!
     - Protobufs are faster, simpler, safer, more compact, and more efficient forms of JSON and XML.
     - A protobuf struct (message) can be composed of primitive data types or user-defined messages.
     - Fields of a protobuf message are explicitly and strongly typed.
     - Revisions to a protobuf message are backward-compatible with previous revisions.
     - Protobufs pair well with [gRPC](https://grpc.io), opening up broad multi-language and multi-platform network transport.
-- Importantly, a `plan.Block` can embed a hierarchy of sub-blocks.
-Because a `plan.Block` element is accompanied by a label, codec description, or additional sub-blocks, it has the expressive simplicity and strength of JSON with the efficiency and compactness of binary serialization.
-Thanks to Protobufs, an intricate and dynamic data structure stored as a `plan.Block` hierarchy can be efficiently serialized/deserialized using a single line of code — _in every major language or environment_.
+    - A rich `plan.Block` hierarchy can be efficiently serialized/deserialized using a single line of code — _in every major language and environment_.
-- `plan.Block` is [self-describing](https://multiformats.io/), allowing it (and any hierarchy of sub-blocks) to be easily and efficiently embedded in a data structure since each element contains information allowing it to be safely analyzed or processed further.

 - PLAN's Protobuf-based data structures:

     | Protobuf File      | Purpose                                         |